aspose-words/Aspose.Words-Documentation/java/getting-started/platforms-and-interoperability/ruby/ruby-programmers-guide/loading-and-saving-in-ruby/_index.md

 ﻿---
-title: Loading And Saving in Ruby
+title: Loading And Saving in Ruby – Aspose.Words for Java
+articleTitle: Loading And Saving in Ruby
+linktitle: Loading And Saving in Ruby
 description: "Ruby: Loading And Saving Documents using Aspose.Words for Java."
 type: docs
 weight: 30